wbchristerson/MobileFlashcards/README.md

 * To install all dependencies from the command line, run the following command in the terminal within the project folder:
     - `npm install`
-* In another terminal window, run the following command to start the project
+* In another terminal window, run the following command to start the project:
     - `npm start`

 The terminal will then provide you with several options.
 If you have the application [Expo](https://expo.io/) on your device, then you can scan the accompanying QR code that appears, which will then give you the option to run the application on mobile (note: the scan is most easily executed on terminals with a black background and a gray or white foreground).